bigsmoke/pg_rowalesce/README.md

 #### Function: `insert_row (anyelement)`

-Wraps around `INSERT INTO … RETURNING` so that it's friendlier to use in some contexts.
+Wraps around `INSERT INTO … RETURNING` so that it''s friendlier to use in some contexts.

 Function arguments: